Applying for a Building Permit

 Repair, replacement, or installation of public improvements (sidewalk, curb and gutter, street trees etc.) may be required of the applicant as a result of ANY building permit submittal.
 Please contact the Engineering Division for more information.

 The ability to estimate permitting timelines is an important factor in managing your project.
-Please allow a minimum of 10 business days for a complete building permit review of additions and remodels, and a minimum of 15 business days for a complete building permit review of new construction.
-Incomplete submittals will not be accepted.
+Please allow a minimum of 20 business days for all submittals.
+Resubmittals will extend this timeline.